Can joy connect consumers to brands?

-An article in Harvard Business Review explores the idea that if business leaders put joy at the heart of their company values, then the company will be more successful.
-So I wondered if a brand puts joy at the heart of its values and its marketing proposition, will consumers feel the joy and connect more with the brand?
+An article in Harvard Business Review explores the idea of joy marketing.
+They show that if business leaders put joy at the heart of their company values, then the company will be more successful.
+So I wondered what happens if a brand puts joy at the heart of its values and its marketing proposition.
+Will consumers connect more with feel good marketing?

 The power of joy